sarangshinde/ACID-transcations-in-spark/README.md

 To generate data using script specified in above link.

 To run pipeline:

+Use path to configuration file as argument for all programs.

 1. insert first batch to kafka.
 2. consume data using kafka consumer, then run silver layer and gold.
 3. For incremental loading comment some of the dumpexisting code section.
+4. Follow same steps for second batch of data.